clyntor/explorer.aegisum.com/README.md

 ## 📄 License

 This project is under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](https://github.com/clyntor/explorer.aegisum.com/blob/main/LICENSE) file for details.

 ## Support

-For support inquiries open an issue on GitHub or contact the Aegisum team.
+For support inquiries open an issue on GitHub or contact the Aegisum team through [mail](mailto:clynt@aegisum.com) or [discord](discord.gg/aegs).